aehng/Lecture-Notes/Module3/UML.md

 ### What is a UML class diagram?

+*   A way to describe the structure of a program that is programming language agnostic
 *   A graphical representation of Object-Oriented classes including their attributes and methods
-*   A way to describe the structure of a program that is programming language agnostic
-*   A description of relationships between classes/objects in an Object-Oriented program
+    *   A description of relationships between classes/objects in such a program

 ## Classes in UML